dmatarinl/footwear_collection/README.md

 # Footwear_Collection

 A Python project that scrapes and provides an API for managing footwear data from various brands.
 Using Flask and Scrapy as main frameworks.

+This project features a system of two spiders designed to collect data from the Saint Laurent and Puma websites, extracting the following information for each product:

+- `product_id`
+- `title`
+- `brand`
+- `description`
+- `current_price`
+- `original_price`
+- `availability`
+- `image_urls`
+- `colors`
+- `sizes`
+- `category_path`
+- `url`

+The first spider scrapes the Saint Laurent website, generating a `products.csv` file with at least 27 products.

+The second spider, created with more Scrapy experience, targets the Puma website.
+It can gather data for up to 1,233 products, but the pagination is managed using a count limiter to minimize pages.
+Currently, it scrapes only one page, resulting in 36 products, to promptly provide initial results.

 ## Features